Mage wins star-crossed Kentucky Derby amid 7th death

 Hall of Fame trainer Bob Baffert, a two-time Triple Crown winner, is nearing the end of a two-year ban issued by Churchill Downs Inc. One of his horses, Medina Spirit, crossed the finish line first in the 2021 Derby and failed a post-race drug test.
 The horse was disqualified and Baffert was punished.

 In 2019, over 30 horse deaths occurred at California’s Santa Anita racetrack, rattling the industry and leading to safety reforms.
 Kentucky Derby-winning trainer Rick Dutrow had his license revoked in 2011 for 10 years by New York officials.
 Regulators found syringes loaded with unauthorized medication in a desk in his barn.
-Dutrow re-opened his stable last month.
+Dutrow served his punishment and re-opened his stable last month.

-The horse deaths included Derby contender Wild On Ice.
-Two of the horses were trained by Saffie Joseph Jr. He was indefinitely suspended by the track, although investigators have yet to determine a cause for the deaths of his horses.

 Four horses were scratched — Practical Move, Lord Miles, Continuar and Skinner — in recent days.
 Practical Move and Skinner had fevers, while Continuar wasn’t in peak condition, according to his Japanese trainer.
 Lord Miles was Joseph’s Derby horse.